cathalnoonan/d365-pcf-charactersremaining/readme.md

 ## Installing the control

-Solution files can be found on the <a href="https://github.com/cathalnoonan/d365-pcf-charactersremaining/releases">releases page</a>
+Solution file can be found on the <a href="https://github.com/cathalnoonan/d365-pcf-charactersremaining/releases">releases page</a>

-It's recommended to install the managed solution

 ## Configuration